mdulin2/mangle/README.md

 # Mangle

 ## Overview
-This repository is for understanding and using GLibC 2.32
-with the pointer mangling that has been added.
+This repository is for understanding and using GLibC 2.32 with the pointer mangling that has been added.
-These new security mitigations make exploitation harder
-but not impossible.
+These new security mitigations make exploitation harder but not impossible.
 For details on the mangling and
 alignment fixes, check out: https://research.checkpoint.com/2020/safe-linking-eliminating-a-20-year-old-malloc-exploit-primitive/

-For a write up explaining the implications of these
-patches, please visit TODO
+For a write up explaining the implications of these patches, please visit TODO.

 ## Files
 - mangle.py: